Fostering a Rescue Dog

 Plain and simple: Fostering a dog is saving a life (two lives really).
 By taking a dog in need into your home, you are opening up space in the shelter for another dog who may need it.

 Fostering is rewarding.
-I learned more about dogs, dog behavior, dog health and training fostering than I could have ever learned in a book.
+I learned more about dogs, dog behavior, dog health and training while fostering than I could have ever learned in a book.
 Integrating a new dog into the household and establishing his place in the pack is always a learning experience.

 We don't always know the history of a dog and what they have been through—even the most normal things might be hard for them.
 For example, a dog that lived outside or was a stray may be terrified of walking on hardwood floors.
 The dog may need to be crate-trained and housebroken.
 Maybe he is scared of men or scared of other dogs.
 You never know what they have been through, so you have to welcome them into your arms with an open heart and be dedicated to helping them become a well-adjusted, happy dog.